Cubs vs. Braves Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr. and others are listed when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday at 2:20 PM ET.
+The Atlanta Braves visit the Chicago Cubs at Wrigley Field on Sunday at 2:20 PM ET.
+Those looking to place a player prop wager can find odds on Ronald Acuna Jr., Nico Hoerner and others in this matchup.

 Bet on this matchup or its props with BetMGM!